-Recommended exhibitions in Venice
+Which exhibitions to visit in Venice (in 2025)

 Exhibitions in museums and galleries